 Key elements of the story also rely on classical and Norse mythologies and at least a taste of the Mesopotamian myth of “The Descent of Inanna.”
 Butcher is not content to copy these, but puts his own spin on them.
 For example, in one passage, a stunned Dresden shares a glass of wine with Hades, lord of the underworld, before a roaring fire while the three-headed dog Cerberus snoozes at his feet.
 At least one of the heads seeks to be petted during their chat.
 Another piece of Greek myth didn’t get played out, though it may in a later book.

 The humor is plentiful and can be puerile at times.
 Nothing is quite what is seems which keeps the series fresh.
 The mayhem is almost non-stop and Harry, as always, gets the tar beaten out of him repeatedly.
-The book is a quick, fun read, particularly for anyone who have followed Harry this far.
+The book is a quick, fun read, particularly for anyone who has followed Harry this far.